olanyusuf/olanyusuf/README.md

 ## Hello, I'm Olan Yusuf

 I'm a versatile and self-driven Azure DevOps engineer with a proven track record in automating and optimizing mission-critical deployments across Azure, AWS, and GCP.
-My journey in the tech world began as a software developer, and today, I'm fully immersed in the role of an Azure Cloud DevOps engineer.
+My journey in the tech world began as a software developer, and today, I'm fully immersed in the role of a Cloud DevOps engineer.

 ### About Me